sam0hack/News-App-1/README.md

 To get started, make sure you have [Docker installed](https://docs.docker.com/) on your system, and then clone this repository.

-Next, navigate in your terminal to the directory of this repo, and spin up the containers by running `docker-compose up -d --build app`.
+Next, navigate in your terminal to the root directory of this repo, and spin up the containers by running `docker-compose up -d --build app`.

 You can change the port and other configration inside **docker-compose.yml** file.

 **Please rename the `.env.example` to `.env` and set the API keys for news-api's**

-in the project root Run `cp src/.env.example src/.env`
+inside the project root directory Run `cp src/.env.example src/.env`

 `NYTIMES_KEY=`